-Our Sioux Falls automotive repair shop has some of the finest and most trustworthy ASE and AAA-approved mechanics to repair and service your vehicle’s AC System.
+Our local Sioux Falls, South Dakota automotive repair shop has some of the finest and most trustworthy ASE and AAA-approved mechanics to repair and service your vehicle’s AC System.
 By getting your car, truck, van or SUV’s air conditioning system serviced at 12th Street Auto Care Center, your satisfaction is guaranteed — and you’ll be saving money to boot.
 Our mechanics are specially trained to examine and repair any vehicle make and model, so bring your car in today for top-of-the-line service.

 A vehicle’s air conditioning system begins with the AC compressor.
 It is the unit in the cycle that makes the refrigerant hot and highly pressurized, then pumps it into the condenser.
 On most vehicles, AC compressors operate with an engine accessory belt.
 If a compressor is working correctly, your air conditioner should be at peak performance.
-If the AC is failing to blow out cold air, the belt could have slipped, be overly worn or refrigerant could be leaking.
+If the AC is failing to blow out cold air, the belt could have slipped, be overly worn, or refrigerant could be leaking.
+And that calls for an auto AC repair.

 Signs of a failing compressor include: higher cabin temperatures than what is normal, loud noises when the AC is running, and an unmoving compressor clutch.

 Once the pressurized and gaseous refrigerant leaves the compressor, it winds through the radiator-like condenser and becomes a liquid.
 Air from the exterior of the car passes through the condenser and helps the refrigerant cool down.
 The cooled liquid refrigerant leaves the condenser and enters the dryer, which is also called the receiver.
 If cool air isn’t blowing into the cabin of your car, it could be that the air conditioning condenser is clogged or the cooling fan is disabled.

 Signs of a failing condenser include: your car overheating while being idle, a burning smell while the AC is on, and lukewarm air blowing out of your dashboard.
 If your vehicle is experiencing these issues, call 12th Street Auto Care Center right away to schedule an appointment for your car, truck SUV or van’s AC system repair.